Venezuelan Model Georgina Mazzeo Looks Hot In A Revealing Black Dress

 Venezuelan bikini model Georgina Mazzeo, who is well-known on Instagram for her skin-baring pictures and beautiful looks, recently took to her page and wowed her legions of followers with a hot snap.

 In the picture, the model could be seen rocking a revealing black dress, one that featured a plunging neckline.
 As a result, the hottie showed off an ample amount of cleavage to titillate her fans.
-That’s not all, but the short dress also allowed the hottie to show off a glimpse of her legs.
+That’s not all, but the short dress also allowed her to show off a glimpse of her legs.

 Staying true to her signature style, the model opted for a full face of makeup.
 The application featured an ivory foundation that gave her skin a flawless finish, a peach shade of lipstick, a tinge of pink blusher, nude eyeshadow, winged eyeliner, a thin coat of mascara and well-defined eyebrows.
 She also painted her nails with a nude polish to ramp up the glam.

-The hottie wore her brunette tresses down and allowed them to fall freely over her back.
+The stunner wore her brunette tresses down and allowed them to fall freely over her back.
 Since her outfit was glamorous as it is, she decided to ditch jewelry.
-In terms of accessories, she decided to carry a black purse with a chain strap that perfectly matched the outfit.
+In terms of accessories, she opted for a black purse with a chain strap that perfectly matched the outfit.

-For the picture, Georgina stood in a nondescript room against the backdrop of a wall.
+For the picture, Georgina stood in a nondescript room against the backdrop of a white brick wall.
 She touched her hair, stuck her tongue out, looked at her phone and clicked a selfie.

 In the caption, she informed her fans that her sexy outfit was from the online clothing brand, Revolve.